CODE-DE-EO-Lab/community_FORCE/tile_files/README.md

 # Tile lists

-Each file is a tile file in order to spatially restrict processing in FORCE parameter files.
+Each file is a tile file in order to spatially restrict processing in FORCE parameter files (``FILE_TILE`` parameter).

 - DEU - Germany
 - DE_BE - Berlin / Berlin